 Food poisoning was first observed in the 1880s and came to be synonymous with stomach flu.
 The number of people contracting gastric illness increased, and today 1 out of every 10 people suffer from the condition at one time or another.

-How food poisoning affects you will depend on how well your immune system fights the infection People often feel weak in the initial stage of food poisoning.
+How food poisoning affects you will depend on how well your immune system fights the infection People often feel weak in the initial.
 If the condition becomes severe, loss of appetite is noticed in the patient.

 In very rare cases, there is a need to see a doctor; otherwise, the illness resolves in a week or two.
 People of old age are at higher risk for suffering a case of food poisoning due to a weak immune system that cannot fight infectious organisms easily.